 sound is a tough one. especially with most people shopping on mobile with their phones on silent. but it can be done!

-use videos. stop-motion. & GIFs to tap into sounds that people have heard before. the sound of a beverage being poured into a class. a wrapper being opened. or a match striking to light a candle.
+use videos. stop-motion or GIFs to tap into sounds that people have heard before. the sound of a beverage being poured into a glass. a wrapper being opened. or a match striking to light a candle. even if someone doesn’t hear the actual sound – their brain can pull that sound of the archieves and fill that auditory gap.

 find actions that bring the sound of your image to life.